cs107-anonymous-cats/cs107-FinalProject/docs/milestone1.md

 Automatic Differentiation is a set of techniques that executes a sequence of elementary arithmetic operations (addition, subtraction, multiplication, division, etc.) and elementary functions.
 AD applies the chain rule to these operations to compute derivatives of arbitrary order, which is when the order is a real rational, irrational, or complex number.
 AD is different from symbolic and numerical differentiation because it is more code efficient, can output a single expression, and does not have round-off errors in the discretization process/cancellation.
 AD is also popular because it can compute partial derivatives of functions with many inputs/independent variables, which is important for gradient-based optimization.
 The two forms of AD are the forward mode, where the chain rule is applied from inside to outside the given function/expression, while reverse mode goes from outside to inside.

-# How to Use AutomaticDifferentiation(Taro to update)
+# How to Use AutomaticDifferentiation

 #### Installing the package

 python3 -m pip install AutDiff

 #### Dependencies

 python3 -m pip install requirements.txt